sriramss/docs-csm/005-NCN-DEPLOY.md

     ```

 2. Verify 3 storage config maps have been created
-    > You can also run this fromm any k8s-manager/k8s-worker node or ncn-s001
+    > You can also run this from any k8s-manager/k8s-worker node or ncn-s001
     ```bash
     ncn-s001:~ # kubectl get cm | grep csi-sc
     cephfs-csi-sc                    1      8d